-In Fig. \ref{fig6} the superlattice soliton for the same set of parameters ($c_0=c_2=-0.5, \gamma=8$) is displayed through a contour plot of density of components (d) $j=1$, (e) $j=2$, and (f) total density, obtained by imaginary-time propagation using the converged wave function of Figs. \ref{fig5}(a)-(c) as the initial state.
-The distribution of matter on a 2D square lattice is prominent in this case, not only in the component densities but also in the total density, viz.
-Fig. \ref{fig6}(f) \cite{2020}.
+In figure \ref{fig6} the superlattice soliton for the same set of parameters ($c_0=c_2=-0.5, \gamma=8$) is displayed through a contour plot of density of components (d) $j=1$, (e) $j=2$, and (f) total density, obtained by imaginary-time propagation using the converged wave function of figures \ref{fig5}(a)-(c) as the initial state.
+The distribution of matter on a 2D square lattice is prominent in this case, not only in the component densities but also in the total density, viz. figure \ref{fig6}(f) \cite{2020}.
 The present superlattice soliton is a consequence of the SO coupling and breaks {\it continuous} translational symmetry as required in a supersolid \cite{sprsld}.
-The numerical density pattern and maximum density in the components in this case are quite similar to the analytic density and maximum density of Fig. \ref{fig1}.
-Again, for the same set of parameters $c_0=c_2=-0.5, \gamma=8$, the numerical energies of the stripe and superlattice solitons are the same ($E=-32.00$) and in agreement with the analytic estimate of Eq. (\ref{energyan}) ($e=-\gamma^2/2=-32$).
+The numerical density pattern of the components and the total density in this case are quite similar to the analytic component density and total density of figure \ref{fig1}.
+Again, for the same set of parameters, $c_0=c_2=-0.5, \gamma=8$, the numerical energies of the stripe and superlattice solitons are the same ($E=-32.00$) and in agreement with the analytic estimate (\ref{energyan}) (${\cal E} =-\gamma^2/2=-32$).
 Hence the spatially-periodic stripe and superlattice solitons can be considered to be degenerate.